sbslee/pypgx/docs/cli.rst

                       'GRCh37', 'GRCh38').
      --impute         Perform imputation of missing genotypes.
      --force          Overwrite output directory if it already exists.
+     --samples PATH   Subset the VCF for specified samples.
+You can specify samples by providing a text file containing one sample per line.
+     --exclude        Exclude specified samples.

    [Example] To genotype the CYP3A5 gene from chip data:
      $ pypgx run-chip-pipeline \